Albastraoz/Bussen/README.md

 ### Design
 On larger screens You will find a picture of a schoolbus because the game is about riding the buss and trying to get off.
 ![Schoolbus](assets/images/schoolbus.png).

+For fonts I tried to give it a look with rectangular shapes to fit the game.
+- Fonts:
+    - Titles: font-family: 'Bebas Neue', cursive;
+    - Text: font-family: 'Ubuntu', sans-serif;

 Colors and backgrounds are customizable by the user with a default setting.
 - Color schemes: